tarsal-co/react-code-challenge/README.md

 You must do/use the following:
 1. Use the live dataset of Water Levels from NOAA as your REST-based JSON API.
-1. Fetch the data asynchronously, but only 1 time
+1. Fetch the data asynchronously
 1. Use React Functional Components
 1. Use React Hooks
 1. Use an application state manager  e.g. [data-client](https://github.com/reactive/data-client), [Redux](https://redux.js.org/), [Redux-Saga](https://redux-saga.js.org/), [React Context](https://react.dev/learn/passing-data-deeply-with-context), etc.